yuna0x0/sbox-MToon/README.md

 # Limitation

-- Multi-pass rendering is not yet supported.
+- Multi-pass rendering is not yet supported (sboxgame/issues#1067).
 Therefore, the outline pass has not been implemented yet.
 - Engine built-in shadowing and depth prepass (Shadow Caster) is different from Unity.
 The shadow under direct light looks weird or dirty.
 Might need to port the shadow caster.

 # Screenshot